191Srishti/NETFLIX_SQL_PROJECT/README.md

     listed_in    VARCHAR(250),
     description  VARCHAR(550)
 );
-Business Problems and Solutions
-1. Count the Number of Movies vs TV Shows
-SELECT
-    type,
-    COUNT(*)
-FROM netflix
-GROUP BY 1;
-Objective: Determine the distribution of content types on Netflix.

-2. Find the Most Common Rating for Movies and TV Shows WITH RatingCounts AS (
-    SELECT
-        type,
-        rating,
-        COUNT(*) AS rating_count
-    FROM netflix
-    GROUP BY type, rating
-),
-RankedRatings AS (
-    SELECT
-        type,
-        rating,
-        rating_count,
-        RANK() OVER (PARTITION BY type ORDER BY rating_count DESC) AS rank FROM RatingCounts
-)
-SELECT
-    type,
-    rating AS most_frequent_rating
-FROM RankedRatings
-WHERE rank = 1;
-Objective: Identify the most frequently occurring rating for each type of content.

-3. List All Movies Released in a Specific Year (e.g., 2020) SELECT *
-FROM netflix
-WHERE release_year = 2020;
-Objective: Retrieve all movies released in a specific year.

-4. Find the Top 5 Countries with the Most Content on Netflix SELECT *
-FROM
-(
-    SELECT
-        UNNEST(STRING_TO_ARRAY(country, ',')) AS country,
-        COUNT(*) AS total_content
-    FROM netflix
-    GROUP BY 1
-) AS t1
-WHERE country IS NOT NULL
-ORDER BY total_content DESC
+##  BUSINESS PROBLEMS AND SOLUTIONS
+### Q1 COUNT NUMBER OF MOVIES VS TV SHOWS
+...sql
+SELECT COUNT(*) AS NUMBER_OF_CONTENT, TYPE
+FROM NETFLIX_SHOWS
+GROUP BY TYPE;
+...

+### Q2 FIND THE MOST COMMON RATING FOR MOVIES AND TV SHOWS
+...sql
+SELECT TYPE, RATING FROM(
+	SELECT COUNT(*) AS NUMBER_OF_CONTENT, TYPE, RATING,
+	RANK() OVER(PARTITION BY TYPE ORDER BY COUNT(*) DESC ) AS RANKING FROM NETFLIX_SHOWS
+	GROUP BY TYPE, RATING
+	)AS T1
+WHERE RANKING = 1;
+...

+### Q3 LIST ALL MOVIES IN A SPECIFIC YEAR EG(2020)
+...sql
+SELECT * FROM NETFLIX_SHOWS
+WHERE TYPE = 'Movie'
+AND
+RELEASE_YEAR = '2020'
+;
+...
+-- Q4 FIND THE TOP 5 MOST COUNTRIES WITH MOST CONTENT

+SELECT COUNT(SHOW_ID) AS TOTAL_CONTENT,
+UNNEST(STRING_TO_ARRAY(COUNTRY,',')) AS NEW_COUNTRY
+FROM NETFLIX_SHOWS
+GROUP BY 2
+ORDER BY 1 DESC
 LIMIT 5;
-Objective: Identify the top 5 countries with the highest number of content items.

-5. Identify the Longest Movie
-SELECT
-    *
-FROM netflix
-WHERE type = 'Movie'
-ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC;
-Objective: Find the movie with the longest duration.

-6. Find Content Added in the Last 5 Years
+--  Q5 IDENTIFY LONGEST MOVIE
 SELECT *
+FROM NETFLIX_SHOWS
+WHERE TYPE = 'Movie'
+and duration = (select max(duration)from netflix_shows)

+--  Q6 FIND CONTENT ADDED IN LAST FIVE YEARS

-FROM netflix
+SELECT * FROM NETFLIX_SHOWS
+WHERE
-WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
+TO_DATE(DATE_ADDED, 'Month DD YYYY')>= CURRENT_DATE - INTERVAL '5 Year'
-Objective: Retrieve content added to Netflix in the last 5 years.

-7. Find All Movies/TV Shows by Director 'Rajiv Chilaka' SELECT *
-FROM (
-    SELECT
-        *,
-        UNNEST(STRING_TO_ARRAY(director, ',')) AS director_name
+--  Q7 FIND ALL THE MOVIES AND SHOWS DIRECTED BY 'RAJIV CHILAKA'

-    FROM netflix
+SELECT * FROM NETFLIX_SHOWS
-) AS t
-WHERE director_name = 'Rajiv Chilaka';
-Objective: List all content directed by 'Rajiv Chilaka'.

-8. List All TV Shows with More Than 5 Seasons
+WHERE DIRECTOR like '%Rajiv Chilaka%'

+-- Q8 LIST ALL TV SHOWS MORE THAN 5 SEASON

 SELECT *
-FROM netflix
+FROM NETFLIX_SHOWS
-WHERE type = 'TV Show'
+WHERE TYPE = 'TV Show'
-  AND SPLIT_PART(duration, ' ', 1)::INT > 5;
+and split_part(duration, ' ', 1):: numeric > 5
-Objective: Identify TV shows with more than 5 seasons.

-9. Count the Number of Content Items in Each Genre SELECT
+-- Q9 COUNT NUMBER OF CONTENT OF EACH GENRE

-    UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre,
+SELECT UNNEST(STRING_TO_ARRAY(LISTED_IN , ',')) AS GENRE,
-    COUNT(*) AS total_content
+COUNT(*)
-FROM netflix
+FROM NETFLIX_SHOWS
 GROUP BY 1;
-Objective: Count the number of content items in each genre.

-10.Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!

-SELECT
-    country,
-    release_year,
-    COUNT(show_id) AS total_release,
-    ROUND(
-        COUNT(show_id)::numeric /
-        (SELECT COUNT(show_id) FROM netflix WHERE country = 'India')::numeric * 100, 2
-    ) AS avg_release
-FROM netflix
+-- Q10 FIND EACH YEAR AND AVG NUMBER OF CONTENT RELEASE BY INDIA ON NETFLIX.
+-- RETURN TOP 5 YEAR WITH MAX AVG CONTENT RELEASE

+SELECT extract(year from to_date(date_added , 'Month DD YYYY')) as yearly_content,
+round(
+		count(*)::numeric /( select count(*) as total from netflix_shows
+        where country = 'India' ):: numeric * 100 , 2)
+		as "avg/year"
+from netflix_shows
-WHERE country = 'India'
+where country = 'India'
-GROUP BY country, release_year
-ORDER BY avg_release DESC
-LIMIT 5;
-Objective: Calculate and rank years by the average number of content releases by India.

-11. List All Movies that are Documentaries
+group by 1

+-- Q11  LIST ALL MOVIES THAT ARE DOCUMENTAROY

-SELECT *
+SELECT * FROM NETFLIX_SHOWS
-FROM netflix
-WHERE listed_in LIKE '%Documentaries';
-Objective: Retrieve all movies classified as documentaries.

-12. Find All Content Without a Director
+WHERE TYPE = 'Movie'
+and listed_in like '%Documentaries%'

+-- Q12 FIND ALL CONTENT WITHOUT DIRECTOR
-SELECT *
+SELECT * FROM NETFLIX_SHOWS
-FROM netflix
-WHERE director IS NULL;
+WHERE DIRECTOR IS NULL
-Objective: List content that does not have a director.

-13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years SELECT *
+-- Q13 FIND IN HOW MANY MOVIES ACTOR SALMAN KHAN APPEARED IN LAST 10 YEARS SELECT *
-FROM netflix
+FROM NETFLIX_SHOWS
+WHERE
-WHERE casts LIKE '%Salman Khan%'
+casts ILIKE '%Salman Khan%'
-  AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
+and release_year > extract(year from  current_date) - 10
-Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

-14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India SELECT
+-- Q14 FIND TOP 10 ACTORS WHO APPEARED IN MAX NUMBER OF MOVIES PRODUCED IN INDIA SELECT
-    UNNEST(STRING_TO_ARRAY(casts, ',')) AS actor,
+UNNEST(STRING_TO_ARRAY(CASTS, ',')) AS ACTORS,
 COUNT(*)
-FROM netflix
+FROM NETFLIX_SHOWS
-WHERE country = 'India'
+WHERE COUNTRY like '%India%'
-GROUP BY actor
+GROUP BY 1
-ORDER BY COUNT(*) DESC
+ORDER BY 2 DESC
-LIMIT 10;
-Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

-15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords SELECT category,
+-- Q15 CATEGORISED THE CONTENT BASSED ON KEYWORDS LIKE "KILL" , "VOILENCE" . and lebled as "GOOD" and  "BAD" --  COUNT HOW MANY SHOWS FALL IN THIS CATEGORIES

+CREATE TABLE NEW_TABLE
-    COUNT(*) AS content_count
+AS
-FROM (
+(
-    SELECT
+	SELECT *,
 		CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+			WHEN DESCRIPTION ILIKE '%Kill%' or
+		    DESCRIPTION ILIKE '%Voilence%' then  'BAD_CONTENT'
+			ELSE  'GOOD_CONTENT'
-        END AS category
+		END  AS CATEGORY
-    FROM netflix
+	FROM NETFLIX_SHOWS
-) AS categorized_content
+)

+SELECT CATEGORY,
+COUNT(*)
+FROM NEW_TABLE
-GROUP BY category;
+GROUP BY 1
-Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.

 Findings and Conclusion
 Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.